-February 2006 – Variety reports Warner Bros. is plotting a Batman Begins sequel for 2008 and a Superman Returns sequel for 2009, trusting Superman Returns doesn’t tank at the box office upon its release four months later.
+February 2006 – Variety reports Warner Bros. is plotting a Batman Begins sequel for 2008 and a Superman Returns sequel for 2009, trusting Superman Returns, heaven forbid, doesn’t tank at the box office upon its release four months later.

 June 2006 – Superman Returns tanks at the box office.
 Well, not exactly tanks, but the studio wanted it to make at least $500m worldwide.
 Instead, they got a US gross barely above $200m and worldwide of just $391m along with a production budget of $209m, not counting the millions spent on earlier versions of the project before Bryan Singer came along.

-July 2006 – Warner Bros. officially announces start of production on a Batman sequel called The Dark Knight.
+July 2006 – Warner Bros. officially announces the start of production on a Batman sequel called The Dark Knight.

 February 2007 – Joss Whedon announces he has departed a planned Wonder Woman movie, and the next day David Goyer announces (on MySpace!) he has been kicked off a planned Flash movie which was to star Ryan Reynolds.

 Justice League Mortal begins to take shape

 February 2007 – Variety announces WB has hired husband-and-wife writing duo Kieran and Michele Mulroney, fresh off a re-write of Mr. and Mrs. Smith, to pen a script for an intended Justice League of America movie.
-No release date is specified nor is there any indication which characters will appeal.
+No release date is specified nor is there any indication which characters will appear.
 Christian Bale and Brandon Routh’s respective involvement is unclear.

 March 2007 – The Superman Returns sequel, which was expected to enter into production in mid-2007, takes a huge hit when Bryan Singer bolts to make Valkyrie for MGM.
 WB still wants a Superman sequel for summer 2009, but no one knows if they’ll be able to make that happen.